icopy-site/awesome-cn/docs/awesome/awesome-go.md

 - [Cadence-client](https://github.com/uber-go/cadence-client) - A framework for authoring workflows and activities running on top of the Cadence orchestration engine made by Uber.
 - [Dagu](https://github.com/dagu-go/dagu) - No-code workflow executor. it executes DAGs defined in a simple YAML format.
 - [go-dag](https://github.com/rhosocial/go-dag) - A framework developed in Go that manages the execution of workflows described by directed acyclic graphs.
-- [go-taskflow](https://github.com/noneback/go-taskflow) - A taskflow-like Programmatic DAG Task Execution Framework with integrated visualizer and profiler.
+- [go-taskflow](https://github.com/noneback/go-taskflow) - A taskflow-like General-purpose Task-parallel Programming Framework with integrated visualizer and profiler.
 - [workflow](https://github.com/luno/workflow) - A tech stack agnostic Event Driven Workflow framework.